a11yproject/a11yproject.com/_posts/2013-01-11-myth-accessibility-is-blind-people.md

   </tbody>
 </table>

 As you can see, there are a variety of different users with different needs and concerns across the web.
-We will cover each category further in-detail as they relate to accessibility on the web.
+We will cover each category further in detail as they relate to accessibility on the web.